 Hence, working with corporate CEO actually requires more than just being a corporate event expert.
 I’d have to incorporate different areas of photography including landscape, portraiture, photojournalism, and editorial photography working with a single company or team.

-Experience and Equipment is the key
+Experience and Equipment are the key

 Working in a team with Executives and marketing directors requires a lot from the photographer.
 Everything is large-scale – lights, budget, sound, sets, big company personnel, and industry leaders.
-At that level, there are no cutting corners, I rely on my experience over the years and high-end equipment to get me through the objective: which is to create a Strong, clean, visually engaging creative content to help my client market, promote, share, sell and explain its brand vision and story.
+At that level, there are no cutting corners, I rely on my experience over the years and high-end equipment to get me through the objective: which is to create strong, clean, visually engaging creative content to help my client market, promote, share, sell and explain its brand vision and story.
 Event Photography: Busy, busy, busy and an experienced event photographer is the best bet for your investment.